Bello08/software-development/command2.md

 # To create and  push an image to docker hub
  $ docker run --name rainbow-container -dp 5004:5004 feyidocker/rainbowimage:1.0
  $ docker push feyidocker/rainbowimage:1.0

+ # command to build image that you can push to dockerhub
+docker login -u=bello0
+docker build -t bello08/rate .

+# command to push dockerimage to dockerhub
+docker push bello08/image:latest